Meon Valley Railway: Sadler Vectrail

 After the 1962 closure of the southern portion of the line, Charles Ashby purchased Droxford station and a section of line.
 He used it for testing a design of railbus that he had developed called the Pacerailer.
 This was essentially a bus-style vehicle; it used road-vehicle style pneumatic tyres on its drive wheels and flanged steel wheels at each end to guide it.
 As well as the MVR itself, a special steep-gradient section of track was built for testing at Droxford.
 A company called Sadler Vectrail Ltd was established in 1966 to re-open the Ryde to Cowes railway on the Isle of Wight using Sadler Rail Coaches and the prototype vehicle appeared briefly at an Island Industries Fair, but the scheme was unsuccessful.

 Ashby also purchased an LBSCR 'Terrier' tank engine no. 32646 for £750, which he brought to Droxford in 1964, but in May 1966 this was sold to Brickwoods, the Portsmouth-based brewer, for display outside a public house on Hayling Island and it was moved, by road, for this purpose on 16 May 1966.

 The southern portion of the line also became home to the Southern Locomotive Preservation Company Limited (SLP) which came to an agreement with Mr Ashby to store some of their stock at Droxford.
 To this end, they moved several locomotives, including 'USA' tank engine no. 30064, as well as rolling stock, to Droxford.
 The locomotive arrived at Knowle Junction from Salisbury on 7 January 1968.
 However, a fire at the site, and the fact that BR planned to sever the connection with the Eastleigh to Fareham line, meant that plans for a preserved railway came to nothing.

-After the closure of Knowle Junction in 1970 the southern section of the line was cut back at far as the A32 road bridge north of Wickham.
+After the closure of Knowle Junction in 1970 the southern section of the line was cut back as far as the A32 road bridge north of Wickham.
 Ashby therefore had use of the line between that point and Droxford station.
 He used two small Ruston-Hornsby diesel shunters and two ex-BR carriages to operate private-charter trains for a short time.
-The last standard gauge vehicle to run on any part the Meon Valley Railway was an Austin Mini-based railcar owned by him.
+The last standard gauge vehicle to run on any part of the Meon Valley Railway was an Austin Mini-based railcar owned by him.